-The YMCA of Metuchen, Edison, Woodbridge & South Amboy serves over 10,000 members, more than half under the age of 18.
-We provide wellness services at our full facility branches in Metuchen, Edison, and South Amboy.
-In addition we provide early education at 11 different sites, with school age childcare included at 7 of those sites.
+The YMCA of Metuchen, Edison, Woodbridge & South Amboy serves over 25,000 members, nearly half of them children.
+We provide wellness services at our full facility branches in Metuchen, Edison, Piscataway and South Amboy.
+In addition, we provide early education at 7 sites, with school age childcare included at 2 of those sites and an additional 13 locations.
+We also offer summer camps throughout Middlesex County at 9 locations.